Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Introduction

 One of our obstacles in the path-dependent case is a possible lack of regularity of the term $\psi(t,\bfone_{[0,t)} x+\bfone_{[t,\infty)} e)$ in \eqref{E:Intro:localPPDE:Hamiltonian}.
-Even if $\psi$ is continuous, the map $t\mapsto\psi(t,\bfone_{[0,t)} x+\bfone_{[t,\infty)} e)$ might be not continuous (see appendix~\ref{S:Appendix:D}) and therefore we can expect the Hamiltonian $F_\psi$ to be at most measurable with respect to $t$.
-In our companion paper \cite{BK1}, we develop a minimax solution theory for path-dependent Hamilton--Jacobi equations with time-measurable coefficients and also with ``$u$-dependence" of the Hamiltonian.
-There seems to have been no treatment of any of those two aspects in the literature (see \cite{GLP21AMO} for an overview) and thus the results in \cite{BK1} ought to be of independent interest besides the current matter.
+Even if $\psi$ is continuous, the map $t\mapsto\psi(t,\bfone_{[0,t)} x+\bfone_{[t,\infty)} e)$ might not be continuous (see appendix~\ref{S:Appendix:D}) and therefore we can expect the Hamiltonian $F_\psi$ to be at most measurable with respect to $t$. { To deal with this issue,} we develop in our companion paper \cite{BK1} a minimax solution theory for path-dependent Hamilton--Jacobi equations with time-measurable coefficients and also with ``$u$-dependence" of the Hamiltonian, { i.e., we cover equations of the form $\partial_t u+H(t,x,u,\partial_x u)=0$, whereas the previous minimax solutions literature on PPDEs covers equations of the form $\partial_t u+H(t,x,\partial_x u)=0$.} There seems to have been no treatment of any of those two aspects in the literature (see \cite{GLP21AMO} for an overview) and thus the results in \cite{BK1} ought to be of independent interest besides the current matter. { Also note that, while we use in \cite{BK1} a combination of minimax and viscosity solution techniques to establish uniqueness for minimax solutions and to verify that value functions of relevant optimal control problems are minimax solutions of the corresponding HJB equations, a complete viscosity solution theory for PPDEs with time-measurable coefficients does not exist to the best of our knowledge.
+For further discussion on relevant background and difficulties, we refer to section~1 in \cite{BK1}.} { Furthermore, note that there has been no minimax solution theory related to optimal control of PDMPs.}

 A second obstacle is the following.
-A standard proof of a comparison principle between appropriate sub- and supersolutions of \eqref{E:Intro:localPPDE} (as done in \cite{BK1}) requires at least some regularity of $F_\psi$ with respect to its $x$-component.
+A standard proof of a comparison principle between appropriate sub- and supersolutions of \eqref{E:Intro:localPPDE} (as done in \cite{BK1}) requires at least some regularity of ${H^\psi}$ with respect to its $x$-component.
 Typically, some type of uniform continuity is required.
-For simplicity (even though it might be more difficult to prove), let us require Lipschitz continuity, i.e., we would need\footnote{We show only the term that causes most trouble.}
+For simplicity (even though it might be more difficult to prove), let us require Lipschitz continuity, i.e., we would need